 Resident Tutors department overview

-All of our halls of residence on our main Treforest campus have a residential tutor attached to them.
+All of our halls of residence on our main Treforest, Cardiff and Newport campuses have a residential tutor attached to them.
 Resident Tutors are there not only to look after the welfare and discipline of students, but they also aim to make the experience of living in Halls as enjoyable and rewarding as possible.
 A Resident Tutor is available 24 hours a day so you are always able to contact them if needed.

 Our tutors are equipped to deal with everything from homesickness to day to day issues of living in halls of residence.
 However their main areas of responsibility can be categorised into four areas.